-Tennis elbow also known as Lateral Epicondylitis, is a common cause of elbow pain.
-Despite the name, it does not just affect tennis players.
-It effects around 3% of the population and is most associated with work-relate activities, although racquet sports players are more prone to the condition and account for approximately 5% of all sufferers.
-Tennis elbow is equally as common in men and women, peaking in occurrence between the ages of 30 and 50.
+Tennis elbow, also known as Lateral Epicondylitis, is a common cause of elbow pain.
+Despite the name, it doesn’t only affect tennis players.
+Tennis elbow affects around 3% of the population and is most associated with work-related activities.
+However racquet sport players are more prone to the condition and account for approximately 5% of all sufferers.
+It effects men and women equally, peaking in occurrence between the ages of 30 and 50.

-Tennis elbow is characterised by pain over the outer side of the elbow, which may radiate down the forearm.
+Tennis elbow is characterised by pain over the outer side of the elbow, which may radiate down the forearm as well.

-Unlike many other injuries, it is very easy to diagnose.
-It can be diagnosed when there is pain when the lateral part of the elbow is touched and the patient is positive on a couple of easy diagnostic tests.
-The elbow pain is pain worsened by gripping activities and in some cases simple things like turning a door handle can hurt.
+Unlike many other injuries, tennis elbow is very easy to diagnose.
+It can be diagnosed by a couple of easy diagnostic tests.
+These combined with; having pain when the outside part of your elbow is touched and the elbow pain is worsened by gripping activities.
+In some cases simple things like turning a door handle or holding a pen can hurt.

-Tennis elbow is an inflammatory condition, so a short course of non-steroidal anti-inflammatory drugs, prescribed by a doctor would be the first step to treating tennis elbow.
-Anti-inflammatory gel can also be helpful to relieve tennis elbow pain.
+Tennis elbow is an inflammatory condition.
+Therefore a short course of prescribed non-steroidal anti-inflammatory drugs, would be the first step to treating tennis elbow.
+Anti-inflammatory gel can also help to relieve the pain.
 Some doctors may even inject the area with a corticosteroid, which helps to settle down the inflammation.
-Ice packs are also a cheap and effective treatment for tennis elbow.
-Ice packs should be applied to the painful area for ten minutes every couple of hours (never apply ice directly to the skin).
+Ice packs are also a cheap and effective treatment.
+You can apply the ice pack to the painful area for ten minutes every couple of hours.
+Making sure you never apply ice directly to the skin.